[ LOOK TO SEE ]

-Offshore, the Venezuelans still fought the powerful storm that had strengthened and grown more angry throughout the night.
-Just before sunrise, Mollie was sleeping soundly when the Mercedes lost the battle, finally breaking free of its precarious mooring.
-Unable to resist the raging surf, the helpless ship was pushed ashore, crashing onto the beach in front of Mollie’s ocean-side pool and cabana.
+Mollie was sleeping soundly when, just before sunrise, the Mercedes finally broke free of its fragile mooring.
+Unable to resist the raging surf, the helpless vessel was pushed ashore, crashing onto the beach in front of Mollie’s ocean-side pool and cabana.

 The ship was the Mercedes I, and it had come ashore next door to the Kennedy Estate (JFK’s Summer White House in the ’60s, and then occupied by Senator Ted and his infamous nephew William Smith).
-The TV-friendly location insured that for the next six months (time it took a salvage company to remove the ship), MOLLIE AND THE MERCEDES WERE THE TALK OF THE TOWN.
+The TV-friendly location insured that for the next six months (time it took a salvage company to remove the ship), MOLLIE AND THE MERCEDES WERE THE TALK OF THE SNOBBY TOWN.

-PALM BEACH, A TOWN OF MONEY AND LEISURE.
+PALM BEACH, A TOWN OF MONEY, LEISURE, AND SOCIAL IGNORANCE.

-loving every second of 15-minutes (half-a-year) of fame.
+loving every second of her 15-minutes (six months) of fame.